zep1994/js-tictactoe-rails-api-v-000/README.md

 * POST "/games/:id"
 * PATCH "/games/:id"

-**Note**On the JavaScript side the actual tests will mock out the responses so your backend should send the responses the front end tests are simulating.
+**Note** On the JavaScript side the actual tests will mock out the responses so your backend should send the responses the front end tests are simulating.

+Running `learn` will only run the Jasmine tests.
+If you want to run the Rspec tests, make sure you run `rspec` separately.
+If you seem to be having issues running the Rspec tests, run `spring stop` followed by `rspec`.

 ## Resources